Honda Element Camper (Take 3)

 The platform for storage has a “bed flap” which can be used to extend the bed at night.
 The flap rests on top of the fridge and solar power station.
 The mattress can then be pulled out to produce a twin sized sleeping area.

 The tri-fold memory foam mattress is very comfortable overall.
 It is firm and fits snuggly between the back of the front seats and the rear liftgate.
-Coupled with this 12 volt fan, it makes for a great sleeping area even on warm nights in the E.
+Coupled with a 12 volt fan, it makes for a great sleeping area even on warm nights in the E.

 #2 – Solar Setup